dlu-ch/dlb/doc/ex_context.rst

       The subclass of :class:`.dlb.fs.Path` defined in the constructor.

-      When called on class, it refers to the :term:`root context`.
+      When called on class, it refers to the :term:`active context`.

       :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).